Eligibility for Open Enrollment and Guaranteed Issue Period

 - the applicant leaves their Medicare supplement plan because the company has not followed rules, or has misled the applicant

-Guaranteed Issue Example: If you are coming off your employer group coverage or COBRA health insurance plan, or your Medicare Advantage Plan stops providing coverage in your area, you are NOT required to answer health questions for Plan F, but with most companies will required you to answerer health questions for Plan G.
+Guaranteed Issue Example: If you are coming off your employer group coverage or COBRA health insurance plan, or your Medicare Advantage Plan stops providing coverage in your area, you are NOT required to answer health questions.

 3. APPLICANT ENROLLED IN A MEDICARE ADVANTAGE PLAN (MA), and: